Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 ### Dask Bag and Resource Annotations

-At this point, we started looking more seriously into Dask Bag.
+At this point, we started looking more seriously into [Dask Bag][dask-bag].
 Dask Bag is typically used for processing text or JSON files, so it’s probably not the first thing people think of when they need to work with dataframes.
 One of the big advantages of Dask Bag, though, is that it